-The COVID-19 Pandemic has presented never-ever before witnessed crisis for the American Retailers as the most distressed consumers stashed in the daily goods and non-essential stores closed.
+The Pandemic has presented never-ever before witnessed crisis for the American Retailers as the most distressed consumers stashed in the daily goods and non-essential stores closed.

 The rival Amazon have also upped the ante to be beneficial despite the turbulent times, however, Walmart can still leverage its store network and clout with suppliers to gain a better position.
 With the huge investments across Ecommerce, healthcare and worldwide backing, presence of its 1.5 million powerful workforce, can aptly support the global largest retailer is all eased up to deal with any untoward changes in law at the national or governmental level and tussle harder to respond to the unparalleled current threat.